 Table of Contents

 Maternity Leave in Ontario is an unpaid leave of absence from work commencing before the baby is born or on the day the baby is born at the latest.

 How long is Maternity Leave?
 Maternity Leave is 17 a maximum of weeks.

 Maternity Leave is an employment standard made pursuant to section 46 of the Employment Standards Act, 2000 (“ESA”).
-The ESA Maternity Leave law applies to all employees in Ontario except those rare employees regulated by the federal government (i.e. employee for airlines, railroads, etc.).
+The ESA Maternity Leave law applies to all employees in Ontario except those rare employees regulated by the federal government (i.e. airlines, railroads, etc.).

 Maternity Leave is optional.